Remembering a Milestone: The Choir’s 4000th Broadcast

 Following the regular broadcast was a special program titled, A Legacy of Music through 4,000 Broadcasts, which was narrated by the host of CBS News Sunday Morning, Charles Osgood.

-The first broadcast of Music and the Spoken Word was on July 15, 1929.
+The first broadcast of Music & the Spoken Word was on July 15, 1929.
 The program features a wide variety of music including, sacred, folk, patriotic, Broadway, and more.
 The spoken word segment is a 2-3 minute sermonette that contains inspirational messages of hope, encouragement and faith.

 This week, the Choir will reach broadcast #4,443.